By Khoshal Latifzai • May 22, 2026

 Adipose-derived stem cells can be harvested in substantial quantities with little patient discomfort compared to bone marrow procedures.
 While both sources show therapeutic potential, adipose tissue offers practical advantages in yield and accessibility for many patients.

-Rather than stem cells alone, we combine cellular therapy with complementary regenerative modalities.
+Rather than stem cells alone, we combine stem cell knee therapy with complementary regenerative modalities.
+Research shows that combining multiple modalities produces superior outcomes compared to monotherapy.
 Our comprehensive protocol includes:

 Platelet-Rich Plasma (PRP): Concentrated blood platelets rich in growth factors that stimulate native stem cells, reduce inflammation, and enhance transplanted cell survival.
 Studies show PRP provides pain relief lasting 12 months or longer.

-Peptide Therapy: BPC-157 and TB-500, administered before and after treatment, promote blood vessel formation, reduce inflammation, and optimize the joint environment for cellular therapy.
+Peptide Therapy: BPC-157 and TB-500, administered before and after therapy, promote blood vessel formation, reduce inflammation, and optimize the joint environment for cellular therapy.

 Shockwave Therapy: Acoustic wave therapy performed before stem cell injection breaks down scar tissue, stimulates blood flow, and activates cellular repair mechanisms.